 Bishop Henson had no orator’s tricks.
 He stood in the pulpit with no other movement than occasionally fingering his glasses.
 His voice had considerable carrying power but could not really be called pleasing.
 Anything which might distract the attention of his audience, even for a moment, annoyed him intensely… Though he had learning and brilliant gifts he never preached to exhibit either.
 His ideal was a pastoral ministry and he continually sought to impress this upon his clergy.[9]

-To a greater extent than any of his contemporaries, Henson was often concerned to disseminate his sermons beyond the pulpit.
-He published some in the serial publications which he controlled in his successive positions: The St Margaret’s Parish Magazine, The Hereford Diocesan Messenger and, in Durham, The Bishoprick.
-He collected some sermons in editions, as well as those he published selectively in pamphlet form; in some cases, the body he had been invited to address arranged the publication.[9]
-At Westminster, especially, he also handed the text of his sermons to waiting reporters, or took them to newspaper offices nearby if no reporters were present.
-Some appeared, or were reported, in national or local newspapers.
-Others were published in the religious press, for example, Christian World Pulpit, Christian Family Newspaper, and the Church newspaper The Guardian, although in these he competed for space with many other clergymen – both within and outside the Church of England, depending on the newspaper.[10]
+Perhaps to a greater extent than any of his contemporaries, Henson was concerned to disseminate his sermons widely.
+He published some of them locally in diocesan and parochial magazines that were largely his own work: The St Margaret’s Parish Magazine, The Hereford Diocesan Messenger and, in Durham, The Bishoprick.
+He collected some sermons in editions and published others in pamphlet form; in some cases, the body he had been invited to address arranged publication.[10]
+At Westminster, he handed the text of his sermons to waiting reporters, or took them to newspaper offices nearby if no reporters were present.
+Some sermons appeared, or were summarised, in national or local newspapers.
+Others were published in the religious press, for example, Christian World Pulpit, Christian Family Newspaper, and the Church newspaper The Guardian, although in these he competed for space with a large number of other clergymen – both within and outside the Church of England, depending on the newspaper.

-Nevertheless, of his voluminous output of sermons (well over a thousand), only a small fraction survives.
-Many remained unpublished – from which he drew the sermons he repeated[11] – and it is likely that a substantial number published in newspapers or as pamphlets have not been found.
-Accordingly, the list of published sermons given in the attached sheets makes no claims to completeness, although it will lengthen as further research is conducted.
+Yet for all these efforts, he could assure one prospective publisher truthfully that they were not published on a regular basis.[11]
+Indeed, of his voluminous output of sermons (well over a thousand), only a small fraction survives.
+Many remained unpublished – for example, those from which he drew the sermons he repeated, on one occasion having mislaid the sermon he had prepared[12] – and it is likely that a substantial number published in newspapers or as pamphlets have not been found.
+Accordingly, the list of published sermons provided here makes no claims to completeness, although it will lengthen as further research is conducted.

-Details of the biblical text(s) which he used as the prompts for his sermons are given in most cases (in the standardised style used in this edition).
+Details of the biblical text(s) which provided the focus of his sermons are given in most cases (in the standardised style used in this edition).
 These indicate the extent of Henson’s scriptural range, and enable two sermons with the same title to be distinguished.
 Other details include the venue and occasion of the sermon, together with the congregation or society to whom it was preached, illustrating his widespread influence.

 Where sermons delivered on a particular day are known to have been published in more than one place, the details of these separate publications are gathered into one entry.
 Where sermons preached on different dates have the same title with the same biblical text, this suggests some re-usage.
 But it is not assumed that these are identical, and it is useful to see how Henson occasionally returned to the same material.